bplmaps/cartinal/guides/critical-intro-to-data/session-2/part-3.md

 Projection don't just have to do with how we look at the globe as a whole.
 Projections can be developed to look at a specific city with more accuracy than zooming in from a global projection would provide.
 GIS software allows you to choose what projection to use for your project.

 </hideable>

+<Quizlet
+	title="Check yourself"
+	:questions="
+	[{
+		text: 'How many different numbers are necessary, at a minimum, to define a coordinate?',
+		answers: [
+		{text: '1'},
+		{text: '2', correct: true},
+		{text: '3'}
+		]
+	},
+		{
+		text: 'Which of these two maps will be more distorted depending on which projection system is chosen?',
+		answers: [
+		{text: 'A map of Copley Square'},
+		{text: 'A map of North America', correct: true}
+		]
+		}]
+	"
+/>